splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 * Test pre-production applications which don't have public staging sites.
 * Gain a higher level of flexibility in giving Splunk Synthetic Monitoring access to applications.
 * Test from locations not currently supported by Splunk Synthetic Monitoring's public locations.

-Each private location has a corresponding Private location ID.
-With this ID, you can:

-* Build charts or dashboards
-* Search for metrics by Private location
-* se in the API

 Requirements